 Center for Grid Security

-According to the Department of Energy, the U.S. must expand the electricity transmission system by 60% by 2030 to meet projected demand, which will be driven in large part by the mass adoption of electric vehicles (EVs).
-Yet more than 70% of the nation’s grid transmission lines and power transformers are over 25 years old.
-Power outages in the US are becoming more frequent and last longer.
-Per the Energy Information Administration, the mix of power sources has diversified in recent decades away from fossil fuels but not risen in recent years to keep pace with demand.
-As the world shifts to a decarbonized future a lack of adequate transmission jeopardizes America’s ability to bring power from wind and solar rich areas to population centers.
+According to the Department of Energy, the U.S. must expand the electricity transmission system by 60% by 2030 to meet projected demand, which is driven largely by new sources of industrial and residential demand, and the explosive growth of data centers to support AI.
+Yet, more than 70% of the nation’s grid transmission lines and power transformers are over 25 years old.
+Additionally, weather and non-weather related power outages in the U.S. are becoming more frequent and persistent.
+As the world shifts to a decarbonized future, a lack of adequate transmission jeopardizes America’s ability to provide power to military installations across the country, ultimately jeopardizing our nation’s security.

-SAFE’s Center for Grid Security provides policy analysis and recommendations to reverse these troubling trends and build out the national electrical infrastructure.
-More reliable and affordable power will be necessary to support the mass adoption of electric vehicles and enable America’s reindustrialization.
+SAFE’s Center for Grid Security provides policy analysis and recommendations to build out the national power grid.
+More reliable and affordable power will be necessary to support America’s reindustrialization and our national security.

-• A resource generation mix that maintains adequate reserve margins and necessary fuel assurance and reliability to generate power to meet market demand as well as future load growth; and
+• A resource generation mix that maintains adequate reserve margins and necessary fuel assurance and reliability to generate power that meets market demand as well as future load growth; and

 • A market structure that compensates generators for their performance in meeting peak demand.

-Danielle Russo, Executive Director of the Center for Grid Security
+Danielle Russo, Executive Director, Center for Grid Security

 Danielle Russo is an innovative leader and policy expert focused on aligning energy programs and policy with national interests.
 Danielle has worked extensively on transmission expansion for national security and overall grid security and resilience planning.